Estimate Time2 min

 How to help new siblings adjust after adoption

-Resident children can often feel as though they aren’t getting enough attention.
-As their parent, you can take steps to help them by including them in family discussions, spending time with children one-on-one, and providing outlets for them to honestly talk about their feelings and experiences.1
+Biological or children who have lived with you longer can often feel as though they aren’t getting enough attention.
+As their parent, you can take steps to help them by including them in family discussions and spending one-on-one time together.
+You can also provide a safe space for them to honestly talk about their feelings and experiences.

 When the new sibling is from a different race or culture, you’ll need to lean even more on education and empathy.
 It can be important for the entire family to learn about race and culture and talk about it openly.
 Learning to fight racism and discrimination can often be a key part of the process.
-It can require commitment from parents to model behavior and attitudes that could help resident children adjust and understand their new sibling’s experiences.2
+It can require commitment from parents to model behavior and attitudes that could help children adjust and understand their new sibling’s experiences.1

 Start a conversation